AMD Mission Statement

 - AMD aims to be a pioneer in advancing scholarship and social science through the multimedia affordances of online publication which transcend paper-based publications.

 Criteria for Publication

 AMD's mission is distinct from, but complementary with other Academy of Management publications.
 AMD focuses on reporting important and interesting findings or unusual empirical patterns that emerge from qualitative or quantitative research, which are not adequately explained by current theory.
-Whereas other AOM publications focus on the generation, verification, testing, review, and application of theories, AMD seeks discoveries that will prompt new lines of research or practice that may subsequently appear in other AOM journals.
+Whereas other AOM publications focus on the generation, testing, confirmation, review, and application of theories, AMD seeks discoveries that will prompt new lines of research or practice that may subsequently appear in other AOM journals.